nianliu/design-patterns/README.md

 #### Flyweight a.k.a Cache
 Use sharing to support large numbers of fine-grained objects efficiently.

+#### Proxy
+Provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

 ## Behavioral Patterns

+## Relationships
+#### Decorator vs Proxy
+* Decorator informs and empowers its client
+* Proxy restricts and disempowers its client

 ## Support Principles